skeggib/bad-tetris/notes.md

 ## Starting drawing

-provide a buffer to the vertex shader and fragment shader that will consume it using attributes the vertex shader computes the position of the vertex (`gl_Position`) the fragment shader computes the color of the vertex (`gl_FragColor`)
+provide a buffer to the vertex shader and fragment shader that will consume it using attributes

+the vertex shader computes the position of the vertex (`gl_Position`)

+the fragment shader computes the color of the vertex (`gl_FragColor`)

+## request_animation_frame

+use a wasm_bindgen Closure that can be casted to a js function: `f.as_ref().unchecked_ref()`

+the closure needs to be in an rc: one to pass the the first call, the other to move inside the closure to call request_animation_frame again